nl-design-system/rvo/README.md

 Secondly check the JavaScript logs in your browsers developer tools if there are errors or warnings.

-You can run the code checks with `npm run lint` to see if any code errors can be detected.
+You can run the code checks with `pnpm run lint` to see if any code errors can be detected.

 You can also check the build logs of the design tokens for errors, if you have changed Style Dictionary JSON files, by building those separately:

 1. `cd proprietary/design-tokens/`
-2. `npm run build`
+2. `pnpm run build`

 ## Code of Conduct